Understanding not just the how, but the why.

 The Math Center.
 The Math Center is staffed throughout the day by math faculty.
 Help is available to all students, regardless of grade or course level, in addition to the extra help already provided by their teachers.

-- The minimum requirements in mathematics are as follows: Students must satisfactorily complete Algebra I, Geometry, Algebra II and Precalculus or Integrated Mathematics.
+The minimum requirements in mathematics are as follows: Students must satisfactorily complete Algebra I, Geometry, Algebra II and Precalculus or Functions and Trigonometry.

-- Beginning in the 9th grade, students must take at least 7 semesters of mathematics, including a full year of Precalculus or Integrated Mathematics.
-It is expected that these 7 semesters will be taken consecutively.
+Beginning in the 9th grade, students must take at least seven semesters of mathematics, including a full year of Precalculus or Functions and Trigonometry.
+It is expected that these seven semesters will be taken consecutively.